Advestis/adannealing/README.md

         self.constraints = None

     def __call__(self, w) -> float:
+        """
+        A __call__ method must be present.
+It will be called to evaluate the loss.
+The argument passed is the parameter value at which the loss has to be computed.
+        """
         x = w[0]
         y = w[1]
         return (x - 5) * (x - 2) * (x - 1) * x + 10 * y ** 2